Joseph Andrew Mclean

-Joseph Andrew McLean (born 30 November 1979) is a Scottish filmmaker.
-He has written, produced & directed commercials, documentaries, music videos and short films in the UK & USA.
+Joseph Andrew McLean (born 30 November 1979) is a Scottish film and TV producer.
+He has produced over 60 episodes of the TV drama River City for BBC Studios He has also produced commercials, documentaries, music videos and short films in the UK and USA.

+He founded the Glasgow-based production company Partickular Films and is also the founder of Partick Film Festival.

 Early life and education

 McLean was born in Glasgow, Scotland, the son of Anne (née Wason), and Alistair McLean.
-He has three older siblings Lynn, Alyson and James.
+He has three older siblings Alyson, James and Lynn.

 He attended St. Peter's Primary in Partick and St. Thomas Aquinas Secondary School in Jordanhill.

 Born on St. Andrew's Day, he is named after Scotland's Patron Saint.

 He had a love of film from a young age and was an avid cinema goer, frequenting the local Grosvenor Cinema in Ashton Lane and the Salon Cinema in Hillhead.

 In 2013 he graduated from the University of Glasgow with a Master of Arts (Scotland) in English Literature and Politics.

 Joseph studied screenwriting at the University of California and University of Strathclyde.